christolx/nativeproject/README.md

-# Project Final AMS -> Mobile Development Team
+# Project Final AMJS -> Mobile Development Team

-Aplikasi e-commerce, made in React Native, by using fakestoreapi.com as for backend API.
+Aplikasi e-commerce, made in React Native, using fakestoreapi.com as for backend API.